leblancdaniel/quanty/README.md

 # quanty
 A little quantitative finance application.
 Detect potential market over-reactions.
 The goal is to identify companies with a higher probability of unjustified losses (eventually also unjustified gains) given systematic & idiosyncratic information

-If you find this helpful, consider buying me a coffee! :) https://buymeacoffee.com/dleblanc
+If you find this interesting, consider buying me a coffee! :) https://buymeacoffee.com/dleblanc

+## Setup
+Install the necessary requirements (python 3.12+, terraform, atlas).
+To get the gist, create a polygon.io account and enter your API key in the .env file.
+- `terraform setup.tf` will create a PostgreSQL database instance in AWS, along with a generated password.
+Store this password if you want to access your database later.
+It also stores the state of your infrastructure locally in `.tfstate`
+- `Atlas` manages the schema of our database, and works a lot like `terraform`, but for database schemas `#TODO enter instructions to setup database schema`
+- `python import_eod.py` will spend some time inserting EOD data into the database

 # TODO:
+- setup postgres instance, write scripts to create and destroy it
 - process daily prices in batches, store data somewhere
 - pull market data from Polygon.io Flat files (https://polygon.io/dashboard) and store it
 - configure and setup services (Database, Docker, Kubernetes, ECR, )